aniru-dh21/Two-Factor-Authentication-Flask/README.md

 2. **Login Initiation:** When user return to log in, they start by entering their usual email/username and password combo to access their account.

+3. **Extra Security Check:** Before granting access, our website throws in an additional hurdle: users need to provide an OTP (One-Time Password) displayed on their authenticator app.
+This ensures they're not just entering the password but also confirming their identify with a unique, time-sensitive code.

 ## File Structure after development

 ```